 Appointments can be made in the first instance, via the

-COVID-19 Vaccine Finder at a NSW Vaccination Clinic, your GP or a community pharmacy.
+COVID-19 Service Finder at your GP or a community pharmacy.

 There are a number of ways you can receive your 'proof of vaccination':